Gap Inc.: History

+Management history

+Donald Fisher was chairman of the board until 2004, playing a role in the ouster of then-CEO Millard Drexler in 2002, and remained on the board until his death in 2009.
+Fisher's wife and their son, Robert J. Fisher, are also on Gap's board of directors.
+Bob succeeded his father as chairman in 2004 and was CEO on an interim basis following the resignation of Paul Pressler in 2007, before being succeeded by Glenn K. Murphy up until 2014.
+From February 2015 to November 2019, Art Peck was CEO of Gap Inc., until he was replaced by Sonia Syngal in March 2020.

+Syngal resigned in July 2022, with executive chairman Bob Martin as interim CEO.
+In February 2024, Gap appointed American fashion designer Zac Posen as Creative Director of Gap, and Chief Creative Officer for Old Navy.

 Corporate identity

 Logo

 Gap Inc. owns a trademark to its name, "Gap".
 The Gap's original trademark was a service mark for retail clothing store services.
 The application was filed with the United States Patent and Trademark Office on February 29, 1972, by the Gap Stores; registration was granted on October 10, 1972.
 The first use of the trademark was on August 23, 1969, and expanded to commercial usage on October 17, 1969.
 A second application was filed by Gap Stores, Inc. on September 12, 1970, this time for a trademark filed for shirts.
 The first usage for shirts and clothing products was on June 25, 1974.
 Trademark registration was granted on December 28, 1976.
 Both the service mark and trademark are registered and owned by Gap (Apparel), LLC of San Francisco, California.

 On October 4, 2010, in an effort to establish a contemporary presence, Gap introduced a new logo.
 It was designed with the Helvetica font and reduced the prominence of the brand's iconic blue box.
 After much public outcry, the company reverted to its previous "blue box" logo on October 11, after less than a week in use.
 Marka Hansen, the executive who oversaw the logo change, resigned February 1, 2011.